mbounthavong/Survival-analysis-and-immortal-time-bias/README.md

 ## Motivating example
 Using data from the Sylvestre, et al study, I re-created the analyses with Stata.

+I cleaned the data for analysis in Stata, which can be located [here](https://github.com/mbounthavong/Survival-analysis-and-immortal-time-bias/blob/main/Data/data1.csv).

 # References
 Sylvestre MP, Huszti E, Hanley JA.
 Do OSCAR winners live longer than less successful peers?
 A reanalysis of the evidence.
 Ann Intern Med.
 2006 Sep 5;145(5):361-3; discussion 392. doi: 10.7326/0003-4819-145-5-200609050-00009.
 PMID: 16954361.